muritane/coordination-architecture/README.md

 * abstractions drift semantically,
 * failures appear globally while execution remains locally valid.

-Most catastrophic failures are not interface violations, but faithful executions beyond an interface’s semantic radius.
+Semantic drift may be tolerable locally yet catastrophic at scale.
+When redesign latency exceeds drift accumulation, correction occurs not through redesign but through **replacement of agents or interfaces**.

+Technological evolution (e.g., changes in instruction sets or measurement standards) often proceeds by extinction and substitution rather than continuity-preserving upgrade.

 ---

-## 7. Phase Structure of Interface-Constrained Agents
+## 7. Phase Structure of Interface-Constrained Systems

 ### Phase 1: Scaffolded Exploration